TALENT

 • Incentivize and develop opportunities for former Iowans to return;

-• Address disparities within public support systems to avoid a “cliff effect” that acts as a disincentive for potential employees;
+• Address disparities within public support systems to avoid “cliff effects” that acts as a disincentive for potential employees;

 • Continue to make Iowa a welcoming environment that is inclusive of a broad diversity of people;